Seraksab/OpenWeatherMap.NetClient/README.md

 ### Client configuration

+Caching is disabled by default.
-The cache is enabled per default with a cache duration of 10 minutes.
-The culture is set to 'en'.
+The default cache duration is set to 10 minutes (if cache is enabled).
+The default  culture is set to 'en'.

 You can modify the default configuration of the client by additionally passing _IOpenWeatherMapOptions_